dbmdz/wolpi/docs/configuration.md

 - `format`: Log format, either `text` (colored, human-readable) or `json` (structured), defaults to `text`
 - `level`: Log level, one of `debug`, `info`, `warn`, `error`, defaults to `info`

-## HTTP Caching Headers
-Wolpi's resolving system will set HTTP caching headers (`ETag`, `Last-Modified`) on responses based on the information available from the file system or resolving extension.
-You can customize the content of the `Cache-Control` header with the `cache-control-headers` option:

-- `info-json`: Cache-Control header value for `info.json` responses, defaults to no header being set.
-- `image`: Cache-Control header value for image responses, defaults to no header being set.

 ## Image Encoding options